 These men began answering emergency calls in early 1951.
-The first ambulance was a well-used Ford panel truck donated by Paul Freed, Inc. and was known throughout the community as “The Green Hornet.”
-In March of 1951, Etters Funeral Home donated a14-foot aluminum boat as well.
-In June of 1951, VEPCO donated 300 feet of manila rope for rescue operations.
-The Crew’s original run area was to the north to and including Grottoes, to the west to Brand Flats area outside of Staunton, to the east to Ivy and Nelson County, and to the south to Raphine.
-The other rescue squads at this time were Lexington, Staunton, and Harrisonburg.
+The first ambulance was a well-used Ford panel truck donated by Paul Freed Inc. and was known throughout the community as “The Green Hornet”.
+In March of 1951, Etters Funeral Home donated our 14-foot aluminum boat, which is still in service.
+In June of 1951, Vepco donated 300 feet of manila rope for rescue operations.
+The Crews first run area was, to the north to and including Grottoes, to the west to Brand Flats area, which is just outside of Staunton.
+To the east to Ivy; and Nelson County, and to the south to Raphine.
+The rescue squads at that time were Lexington, Staunton, and Harrisonburg.

 It was realized that funds were necessary for the operation of the Crew and so on April 2, 1951, the first Fund Drive was launched to raise $6,000 dollars.
 After hard work and intensive solicitation, they had raised a grand total of $56 dollars by May 10, 1951.
 It was very clear that this fund drive was going to be an uphill battle to sell the needs of this new service to the community.
 Some of the old members fondly tell about using their own bed sheets from home on the ambulance cot or personal money to fuel the units, when a call for help came in.
 One member was fired from his job when he left to answer an emergency call.